Sales of Adolf Hitler’s ‘Mein Kampf’ Are Soaring After German Reprint

 — VICE News (@vicenews) January 3, 2017

-While Mein Kampf is being reported to have strong sales currently, sales are still below best sellers in Germany, the BBC have said.
+While the new reprint of Mein Kampf is being reported to have strong sales currently, sales are still below best sellers in Germany, the BBC have said.
 Since the book hit No. 1 in April in Der Spiegel’s non-fiction charts, some have said that this is solid evidence that Nazi propaganda is making a comeback in Germany.

 But this is not necessarily the case as a full quarter of books bought in Germany are bought close to Christmas, and it is easy to top book lists during other times of the year while still selling fewer copies.
 Furthermore, the treatise is being sold as an academic edition, with prices at €58 and is being purchased by academics, schools, and libraries.

-Andreas Wirsching has said that he is in favor of what he calls “clever” teachers using his publishing company’s academic edition of Mein Kampf while teaching in the classroom.
+Andreas Wirsching has said that he is in favor of what he calls “clever” teachers using his publishing company’s new academic reprint edition of Mein Kampf while teaching in the classroom.
 He also suggested not “repeating the absurd 1950s discussion, when people said ‘it was all Hitler’s fault’.”

 Wirsching stated that The Institute for Contemporary History had sought legal advice before they published Hitler’s treatise on a limited basis and that his company’s edition was meant to “preempt” other editions that might be put out by those who are Nazi sympathizers.
 Andreas Wirsching stated that it would be “irresponsible to just let this text spread arbitrarily.”

-The New York Times notes that this critical edition of Mein Kampf has brought about over five dozen discussions at memorial sites, schools, churches and museums, which Wirsching said gives people the opportunity to properly examine the book, which is useful when some aspects of far-right policies are gaining traction around the world.
+The New York Times notes that this new critical reprint edition of Mein Kampf has brought about over five dozen discussions at memorial sites, schools, churches and museums, which Wirsching said gives people the opportunity to properly examine the book, which is useful when some aspects of far-right policies are gaining traction around the world.

 “On the contrary, the discussions about Hitler’s worldview and dealing with his propaganda presented an opportunity at a time when authoritarian political beliefs and far-right slogans are again gaining in popularity to re-examine the ominous roots and results of such totalitarian ideologies.”